 Starting with the first king, the Chevalier family adopted a tradition regarding the names of the ruling monarchs.
 Each king and queen must chose a royal name.
 The rules, as established by precedent, are as follows.

-*The king’s name must be a hyphenated name starting with Jean-; the queen’s name must begins with Marie-.
+- The king’s name must be a hyphenated name starting with Jean-; the queen’s name must begin with Marie-.

 The current rulers of Quebec are King Jean-Constance and Queen Marie-Isabelle.

 Descended from the military company that accompanied the first Chevalier, Quebec has always had a very strong tradition of military service.
 Every noble of any importance has at least a nominal military background, from military classes in school to ranks in gentlemen’s’ regiments.

 The Quebecois Army was the strongest army in Atlantic America before the Commonwealth War, and is second only to the Commonwealth afterwards.
 Their officer corps is extremely well trained and capable, leading some of the best infantry in the world.